Find Trade Colleges

 Precious Metal Worker

-What is a Precious Metal Worker?
+What Does it Take to Be a Precious Metal Worker?

-Daily Life Of a Precious Metal Worker
+Life As a Precious Metal Worker

 • Examine articles to determine the nature of defects requiring repair, such as dents, uneven bottoms, scratches, or holes.